Crispy Eggplant Sliders

 If you don’t care about the eggplant being round, you can just cut out squares with a knife instead of using the biscuit cutter.

-I cut thicker-sized slices of both the tomato and the mozzarella.
+I cut thicker-sized slices of both the tomato and the mozzarella, but use whatever you like.